Overview

 Diagnosis

-Thoracic aortic aneurysms are often found when an imaging test is done for a different reason.
+Thoracic aortic aneurysms often don't have symptoms.
+So they can be hard to diagnose.
+They are often found when an imaging test is done for a different reason.

-If you have symptoms of a thoracic aortic aneurysm, your health care provider may ask about your family's medical history.
+If you have a thoracic aortic aneurysm, your healthcare professional may ask about your family's medical history.
 Some aneurysms can run in families.

 Tests

-Imaging tests can be used to confirm or screen for a thoracic aortic aneurysm.
+Tests are done to diagnose or screen for a thoracic aortic aneurysm.
 Tests may include:

 - Echocardiogram.
-This test uses sound waves to show how blood moves through the heart and blood vessels, including the aorta.
-An echocardiogram may be used to diagnose or screen for thoracic aortic aneurysms.
-If a standard echocardiogram doesn't provide enough information about the aorta, a transesophageal echocardiogram may be done to get a better view.
-For this type of echocardiogram, a flexible tube containing an ultrasound wand is guided down the throat and into the tube connecting the mouth to the stomach.
+Sound waves show how blood moves through the heart and blood vessels, including the aorta.
+This test may be used to diagnose or screen for thoracic aortic aneurysms.
+A standard echocardiogram looks at the aorta from outside the body.
+If it doesn't give enough details, a transesophageal echocardiogram may be done.
+This type looks at the aorta from inside the body.

-- Cardiac magnetic resonance imaging (MRI).
-A cardiac MRI uses magnetic fields and radio waves to create detailed images of the heart and aorta.
-It can help diagnose an aneurysm and show its size and location.
-In this test, you typically lie on a table that slides into a tunnel.
-Dye may be given by IV to help blood vessels show up more clearly on the images.
+- Heart MRI, also called a cardiac MRI.
+A magnetic field and radio waves create pictures of the heart and aorta.
+A heart MRI can diagnose an aneurysm and show its size and location.
 This test doesn't use radiation.
-It may be an option to CT scans for people who need frequent aneurysm imaging tests.
+It may be an option to CT scans for people who need frequent imaging tests.

 Treatment